enermaps/enermaps/README.md

 $ docker-compose exec api /bin/bash -c 'flask update-dataset --center="48.8,2.33" --dimension=5 35'
 ```

-To download all the dataset, use the `--all` option (with caution!):
+To download all the dataset, use the `--all` option (with caution, it will take up a lot of space on your disk and will use bandwith on our servers!):

 ```
 $ docker-compose exec api /bin/bash -c 'flask update-dataset --all 35'